Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 Can a failing hard drive cause error 0x0000007f?

-Yes, but it’s uncommon at only 5-10% of cases.
+Yes, but it’s uncommon.
 Run CHKDSK to check for bad sectors.
 Replace the drive if it has many.

 Should I replace my motherboard if I get error 0x0000007f?

 Only after ruling out RAM, overheating, and all other components.
-Motherboard failures account for roughly 10% of cases.
+Motherboard failures are among the least common causes.
 Test with minimal hardware first, and try your RAM sticks in a different PC to confirm they’re not the problem before spending money on a new board.